Spend a summer preparing for university admissions in beautiful Vermont

 Students choose courses with an “academic skills” orientation, courses with practical outcomes, or courses that are just plain fun.
 Special Topics courses are designed to provide an authentic introduction to university study.
 Based on students’ preferences, topics may include:

-- TOEFL and SAT preparation
+- TOEFL preparation

 - World Politics and Current Events -- discuss local and world events